polyphene/docs.holium.org/docs/contributing/hip.md

 The HIP authors have withdrawn the proposed HIP, or the HIP in **draft** or **review** is inactive for a period of 6 months or more.
-This state has finality and the HIP can not be resurrected using this HIP number.
-If the idea is pursued at later date it is considered a new proposal.
+This state has finality and the HIP can not be resurrected using a similar HIP number.
+If the idea is continued at a later date, it is considered a new proposal.